haven-jeon/LegalQA/pods/README.md

 # SentenceKoBART

+- Fine tuning is essential for good search performance.

 ![](../data/sbart.png)

 - The idea came from [Sentence-BERT: Sentence Embeddings using Siamese BERT-Networks](https://arxiv.org/abs/1908.10084), and the encoder performance of BART was utilized.